Allegheny-Computer-Science-101-F2018/cs101-F2018-inclass-starter/README.md

   - Passes all of the Markdown and prose linting checks
   - Contains exactly one paragraph of at least 100 words

+- inclass/writing/array\_lists.md:
+  - Passes all of the Markdown and prose linting checks
+  - Contains exactly five paragraphs of at least 50 words
+  - Contains the correct worst-case time complexities for four methods

 ## Updates

 If the course instructor updates the provided material for this assignment and